kcneethu/mittai-backend/README.md

+# Mittaitheruvu
-#Mittaitheruvu - Kozhikode's Sweets and Bakery E-commerce Platform
+Kozhikode's Sweets and Bakery E-commerce Platform

 Welcome to Mittaitheruvu, the ultimate e-commerce platform specializing in Kozhikode's traditional sweets and bakery products.
 Indulge in a wide range of delicious treats, including authentic sweets, freshly baked goods, and delightful confectioneries that cater to diverse tastes.